 SWOSU Student Wins Best Poster at Summer Research Symposium

-Southwestern Oklahoma State University biology student Nathan Bernhardt of Thomas recently won the best poster presentation at the Oklahoma IDeA Network of Biomedical Research Excellence (OK-INBRE) summer research symposium held at the University of Oklahoma Health Sciences Center in Oklahoma City.
+Southwestern Oklahoma State University honors program and biology student Ashley Powers-Watson of Loco recently won the best poster presentation at the Oklahoma IDeA Network of Biomedical Research Excellence (OK-INBRE) summer research symposium held at the University of Oklahoma Health Sciences Center in Oklahoma City.

-As one of two recipients of this award, Bernhardt will represent SWOSU and OU-HSC during the 2013 Research Day at the State Capitol in Oklahoma City.
+As one of two recipients of this award, Watson will represent SWOSU and OU-HSC during the 2017 Research Day at the State Capitol in Oklahoma City.